-There’s no shortage of criminal cases involving defendants who are to face criminal charges in connection with drunk driving in Houston.
-I mean, it’s quite understandable; people like to party, over do it, and end up stopped by HPD.
-One can only think that all the people lined up for their day in court at the Harris County Courthouse had no idea they would end their night arrested and thrown in jail for DWI.
+There’s no shortage of criminal cases involving defendants facing criminal charges in connection with drunk driving in Houston.
+I mean, it’s quite understandable; people like to party, over do it, and end up stopped by HPD, then jailed for Driving While Intoxication.
+Imagine all the people lined up for their day in court at the Harris County Courthouse that had no idea they would end their night arrested and thrown in jail for DWI.
 But hey, it happens.

 The Drunk Driving Arrest: An Utter Embarrassment

 It makes absolutely no difference what led up to your arrest as it will prove to be one of the most embarrassing moments in your life.

 From the beginning stages of being pulled off the roads as other drivers tips their noses as they speed by, on up to that first court appearance where you have to take-off from work and be seen by people you didn’t want to see, at a place you didn’t want to go; court.
 To add insult to injury, you’ve probably lost your Texas Drivers License as well, a tragedy.